Parth0415/Parth-Profile-Team-Generator/README.md

 ## Description

-The Profile Team Generator application helps company to build a team profile which includes manager, engineers and interns and summaries the information of each person with there work title.<br />
+The Profile Team Generator application helps company to build a team profile which includes manager, engineers and interns and summaries the information of each person with there work title.

 User will be provided with prompts to enter information about there employees which help them to create team by entering each person profile step by step.
-At very last when user will done editing team he can display team profile on a web browser with the help of index.html <br />
+At very last when user will done editing team he can display team profile on a web browser with the help of index.html
-Application uses [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.

 ## Table of contents